-Add volcanic stone and small decorative logs 3. around base of heater if desired.
-DO NOT place rock or additional logs on front burner or on logs.
-Placing any material on unit other than ember material on front burner may result in production of carbon monoxide or soot.
-Use volcanic stone to hide wires from switch/log to control valve.
-Place switch/log so the switch is easy to access.
+Gently remove Platinum Bright Embers from bag.
+Separate and place pieces of Platinum Bright Embers behind the front row of ports around the center port and on the left and right of the diagonal.
+Add volcanic stone and small decorative logs around base of heater if desired.
+D0 NOT place rock or additional logs anywhere on the burner or on logs.
+Placing any material on unit other than ember material on the burner may result in production of carbon monoxide or soot. nal ports as shown in Figure 37 on Page 25.